maheshkunchala0717-sudo/Request_for_Quotations_project/README.md

 GET/POST /quatations/
 GET/PUT/DELETE /quatations/<id>/
 ```
-Assumptions & Limitations
+##Assumptions & Limitations
-Buyers create RFQs and Suppliers submit quotations.
+-Buyers create RFQs and Suppliers submit quotations.
-Authentication is required for protected operations.
+-Authentication is required for protected operations.
-Email notifications and payment processing are not included.
+-Email notifications and payment processing are not included.
-The application is deployed on a free hosting plan.
+-The application is deployed on a free hosting plan.

-Author
+##Author

 Mahesh Kunchala